 Part 7 (Bonus blog)

-The Health and Safety File is a requirement of The Construction (Design & Management) Regulations 2015, and is a record of information for the Client, or End User, regarding a site or structure, which focuses on health and safety.
+The Health and Safety File is a construction safety document that is required by The Construction (Design & Management) Regulations 2015.
+It is a record of information for the Client, or End User, regarding a site or structure, which focuses on health and safety.

 The information it contains will alert those who are responsible for the structure of the key health and safety risks that will need to be dealt with during subsequent maintenance, repair, cleaning, demolition, and construction work.

 It can also provide information for future projects/works and is useful to:

 - Clients who have a duty to provide information about their premises

 - Designers during the development of future designs

 - Those preparing pre-construction information for future work

 - Principal Contractor/Contractors preparing to carry out or manage this work